Zayn-Rekhi/CS180GroupProject/README.md

 6. Ensures functionality of removing user
 7. Ensures functionality of writing users to text file and then reading from it to ensure persistency

+### FriendsPanel.java
+The FriendsPanel class provides a user interface for managing friends and blocked users within the social media application.
+It allows users to search for others, perform actions on the results, and view their current friends and blocked users.
+This panel is designed using Java Swing and interacts with the backend server for real-time updates.

+Key Features:
+- Search Functionality:
+Users can search for other users by entering a username in the search field.
+Displays search results with the user's profile details (e.g., username, bio) and friendship/blocking status.
+- Actions on Search Results:

+Users can add friends, remove friends, block users, or unblock users based on their search results.
+Actions are performed using a dialog box with options for interaction.
+Friends and Blocked Users List:

+Displays a list of the user's current friends with their usernames and bios.
+Displays a list of blocked users in a distinct format to differentiate them.
+- Navigation:

+Includes a "Back to Feed" button to return to the main blog feed (BlogPostsPanel).
+- Server Integration:

+Uses DataTransfer objects to perform server-side actions such as searching for users, adding/removing friends, and blocking/unblocking users.
+- Key Methods:
+toBlogPanel(User user): Navigates back to the blog feed (BlogPostsPanel) after updating the user's interactions.
+Search Action:
+Sends a search request to the server using DataTransfer.
+Handles responses and displays the results with options to interact with the searched user.
+Friend and Blocked User List:
+Dynamically creates labels for friends and blocked users using their username and bio.
+Formats friends in green and blocked users in red for clarity.

+### LoginPanel.java

+The LoginPanel class provides the user interface for logging into the social media platform or creating a new user account.
+It features a user-friendly layout with fields for entering credentials and buttons to either log in or create a new account.
+The panel integrates backend communication to validate user credentials or create new profiles and seamlessly navigates to the blog feed upon success.

+Key Features:

+- User Authentication:
+Login: Validates the username and password against the backend server using DataTransfer.
+Displays error messages if credentials are invalid or the server denies access.

+- Account Creation:
+Allows users to create a new account by entering a username, password, and bio.
+Sends the information to the server, which validates and creates the user profile.
+Navigates to the blog feed upon successful creation.

+- Error Handling:
+Prompts clear feedback if fields are empty or authentication fails, ensuring a smooth user experience.

+- Navigation:
+Automatically navigates to the BlogPostsPanel after a successful login or account creation.

+- Server Integration:
+Uses DataTransfer objects to handle user actions, ensuring that the backend processes login and creation requests.

+- Key Methods:
+toBlogPanel(User user): Navigates to the BlogPostsPanel and initializes the feed for the logged-in user.
+Login Button Logic:
+Sends a USER GETLOGIN request to the server with the provided username and password.
+Updates the session if the login is successful.
+Create User Button Logic:
+Sends a USER CREATENEWUSER request to the server with the provided username, password, and bio.
+Automatically logs the user in and navigates to the blog feed if the account is successfully created.

+### MyPostsPanel.java
+The MyPostsPanel class is a user interface component that allows the logged-in user to view their own posts.
+It provides a clean and organized display of the user's posts, including key details such as the post title, description, creation date, and interaction statistics (likes and dislikes).
+Users can also navigate back to the main feed.

+Key Features:
+- Post Display:
+Fetches and displays all posts created by the logged-in user.
+Posts are organized in a scrollable view with details such as title, description, creation date, likes, and dislikes.
+If the user has no posts, a message is displayed instead.

+- Server Integration:
+Uses the POST GETUSERPOSTS command to retrieve the logged-in user's posts from the backend server via DataTransfer.

+- Navigation:
+Provides a "Back to Feed" button that navigates the user back to the main feed (BlogPostsPanel).
+Key Methods:
+fetchUserPosts():
+Sends a request to the server to fetch all posts created by the logged-in user.
+Displays an error message if the posts cannot be retrieved. createPostPanel(Post post):
+Dynamically generates a panel for each post, displaying its title, description, creation date, and interaction statistics (likes and dislikes).

 ### Post.java
 The post class represents a post made by a specific user.
 Each post will contain comments that reflect on the post.